-existential-humanistic, and family-systems approaches, Mr. Cox seeks to provide clients with a strong and trusted ally with whom clients may join to facilitate the understanding, resolution, and healing of emotional wounds and relational turmoil.
+existential-humanistic, and family-systems approaches, Dr. Cox seeks to provide clients with a strong and trusted ally with whom clients may join to facilitate the understanding, resolution, and healing of emotional wounds and relational turmoil.
 In this pursuit, it is his simultaneous goal to provide a foundation of trusting support and expertise while assisting clients achieve maximal progress toward their therapeutic goals.

-Mr. Cox is also a Level 2 practitioner of EMDR—a therapeutic modality which has been endorsed by the American Psychiatric Association and the Department of Defense as one of the most effective approaches to resolving acute and complex trauma in the treatment of PTSD and trauma-based anxiety and depression.
-Mr. Cox also has a special interest in working with children, adolescents, and families undergoing periods of transition and conflict.
+Dr. Cox is also a Level 2 practitioner of EMDR—a therapeutic modality which has been endorsed by the American Psychiatric Association and the Department of Defense as one of the most effective approaches to resolving acute and complex trauma in the treatment of PTSD and trauma-based anxiety and depression.
+Dr. Cox also has a special interest in working with children, adolescents, and families undergoing periods of transition and conflict.
 It is during these times, or immediately following, that new and sometimes difficult realities can be better integrated, thus reducing the duration and complexity of suffering they might otherwise entail.
 Often past wounds must be addressed later in life, and this experience can ultimately be profoundly liberating.

-Mr. Cox is currently providing counseling services for adults, couples, and adolescents who are sixteen years old and older.
+Dr. Cox is currently providing counseling services for adults, couples, and adolescents who are sixteen years old and older.